-Before You Are Admitted to a Graduate Program The school will determine whether credits earned at other institutions will apply toward your degree.
+Before You Are Admitted to a Graduate Program The College of Education and Public Policy will determine whether credits earned at other institutions will apply toward your degree.

-After You Have Been Admitted to a Graduate Program Pending their availability, it is expected that professional education courses required for your degree or certification in an endorsement area will be completed at IPFW.
-Applicability of credit for a course taken elsewhere should be confirmed by the school prior to your enrollment in that course.
-"Transfer Credit Request" forms are available in the school office.
+After You Have Been Admitted to a Graduate Program Pending their availability, it is expected that professional education courses required for your degree or certification in a content area will be completed at IPFW.
+Applicability of credit for a course taken elsewhere should be confirmed by the college prior to your enrollment in that course.
+"Transfer Credit Request" forms are available in the college office.

-Generally, up to 6 credits may be accepted for transfer by the school if: (1) the credits were earned from an accredited institution; (2) the courses taken are appropriate to your degree objective; (3) your post-baccalaureate cumulative GPA and transfer credits GPA are both 3.0 or better; and (4) the courses you have taken are eligible for graduate credit.
-To receive transfer credit, you must provide the School of Education with an official transcript and institutional certification that the courses were taken for graduate credit.
+Generally, up to 6 credits may be accepted for transfer by the college if: (1) the credits were earned from an accredited institution; (2) the courses taken are appropriate to your degree objective; (3) your post-baccalaureate cumulative GPA and transfer credits GPA are both 3.0 or better; and (4) the courses you have taken are eligible for graduate credit.
+To receive transfer credit, you must provide the college with an official transcript and institutional certification that the courses were taken for graduate credit.

-Up to 15 credits from Ball State, Indiana State, and Purdue universities may be accepted for transfer by the school, subject to the general transfer credit provisions listed above.
+Up to 15 credits from Ball State, Indiana State, and Purdue universities may be accepted for transfer by the college, subject to the general transfer credit provisions listed above.